Generation of multiple plasmons in strontium niobates mediated by local field effects: Methods

-The off-diagonal elements of the dielectric function $\varepsilon(\qv,\omega)_{\Gv,\Gv'}$ in the matrix inversion of equation (\ref{lossfunc}) are responsible for the LFEs and they become important in the inhomogeneous systems specially in compounds where the localization of the atomic orbitals like in the 3d and 4d transition metals plays a major role.
-In this calculations we have compared the RPA loss function spectrum with LFE and without them (i.e. inverting only the head ($\Gv=\Gv'=0$) of the dielectric function in equation (\ref{lossfunc}), also called Independent Particle Approximation (IPA)).
-The LFEs are included taking into account the dielectric matrix with the energy cutoff for $\Gv$ vectors equal to $150$ eV.
-In our analysis, we have also included the intraband transitions in the RPA susceptibility as implemented in dp-code \cite{Cazzaniga} in order to quantify the effects on the Drude tail and on the plasmon peak nature.
+The off-diagonal elements of the dielectric function in the matrix inversion of Eq. (\ref{macro}), $\varepsilon^{-1}_{\bf{G},\bf{G}^\prime}(\bf{q},\omega)$, are responsible for the LFEs and they become important in inhomogeneous systems where localization of atomic orbitals play a major role (like in \textit{d} and \textit{f} transition metals).
+Alternatively, the LFEs can be included in $\varepsilon_M$ explicitly by constructing a modified response function \cite{Onida}

+where we have introduced $\bar{\chi}$ that satisfies a Dyson-like equation of $\bar{\chi}=\chi^0+\chi^0\bar{v}\bar{\chi}$ and $\bar{v}$ is the bare Coulomb interaction (excluding the long range term in $v$).
+In the Dyson-like equation for $\bar{\chi}$, the second term with $\bar{v}$ plays the role of LFEs \cite{Onida,sottile}.
+Neglecting this term in the expression of $\bar{\chi}$ yields the so-called independent particle random phase approximation (IP-RPA):

+where the off-diagonal elements of the matrix inversion of Eq. (\ref{macro}) are neglected.
+In addition, we have also included the intraband transitions in the RPA polarizability by using the DP code \cite{dp} to quantify the effects of the Drude tail.